concept of the family

 which adult "wins," your child

-the high road" means making the best choices
+road" means making the best choices you can,

-you can, no matter what your co-parent does.
+no matter what your co-parent does.
+It means

-to win, your need prove that you are the
+need prove that you are the better parent,

-better parent, your need to show the world
+your need to show the world that your

-that your co-parent is a jerk, and your need
+co-parent is a jerk, and your need to justify

 "Take the high road" means